20 Mar '19

-Note to readers: this is what I intend to do if awarded a Reimagine Fellowship.
+Note to readers: this is the project plan for my Reimagine Fellowship.
 If you’re just here for the short version, see the elevator pitch.
-You could also read some of the background to this proposal or check out the main CECS Reimagine page for more general information about the Reimagine project.
+Alternately, if you want to know the “big picture vision” stuff behind this project, then that’s here.
+Finally, you can check out the main CECS Reimagine page for more general information about the Reimagine project.

 table of contents

 Project Background and Description